TwoFistedJustice/square-pie/docs/a_quick_doc_guide.md

 On some occasions you may be paraphrasing, referencing, or attempting to affect a look for an example but a rule is in the way.
 For most situations it's best to stick with a blockquote (\>) or code fence (\`\`\`-language) for these situations.

 For the fringe case however you have a [couple of options][disable rules].
-However, please note that these "fixes" will be judged and may be rejected if we feel they are eccessive or could be delt with another way.
+However, please note that these "fixes" will be judged and may be rejected if we feel they are excessive or could be dealt with another way.

 Fastest options: